framsouza/eck-logstash-and-ingress-controller/README.md

 ### Scenario

-In this scenario we will assume you have read the (eck guide)[https://github.com/framsouza/eck] or e(ck saml setup)[https://github.com/framsouza/eck-saml-hot-warm-cold] in order to have an ECK & Kibana up and running.
+In this scenario we will assume you have read the [eck guide](https://github.com/framsouza/eck) or [eck saml setup](https://github.com/framsouza/eck-saml-hot-warm-cold) in order to have an ECK & Kibana up and running.
 Assuming you should have running the following resources:

 - ECK Elasticsearch